alarsen123/music-genre-classification/README.md

 18 attributes (columns)

 #### Data Cleaning
+For the GTZAN audio dataset, we applied normalization to all of the features we extracted.
+This was done by:
+- taking the means of each feature value for each song (there was a value for each time a song was sample)
+- applying normalization to the means (on a scale from 0 to 1)
-We will likely be applying normalization to the popularity, duration, loudness, and tempo attributes.
+We also applied normalization to the popularity, duration, loudness, and tempo attributes.
 Many tracks have an unknown duration and tempo (indicated by "-1" and "?" respectively).
-We will experiment with both dropping instances with null data and replacing fields with the mean value to see how the model results compare.
+We experimented with both dropping instances with null data and replacing fields with the mean value to see how the model results compare once we build the model.